zhang-yu-wei/InBedder/README.md

                   Gaowen Liu and
                   Zihan Wang and
                   Jingbo Shang},
-  title        = {Generating Efficient Training Data via LLM-based Attribute Manipulation}, journal      = {CoRR}, volume       = {abs/2402.09642}, year         = {2023},
+  title        = {Answer is All You Need: Instruction-following Text Embedding via Answering the Question}, journal      = {CoRR}, volume       = {abs/2402.09642}, year         = {2023},